NCERT Solutions Class 8 Geography Chapter 3 – Mineral and Power Resources

 Answer: Ores are the rocks which are mined to extract minerals from them.
 Minerals occur in different types of rocks.
-Some are found in igneous rocks, some in metamorphic rocks, while others occur in sedimentary rocks.
+Some are found in igneous rocks, some in metamorphic rocks, and others occur in sedimentary rocks.
 The ores of metallic minerals are found in igneous and metamorphic rock formations that form large plateaus.

-(iii) Name two regions rich in natural gas resources?
+(iii) Name two regions rich in natural gas resources.

 Answer: The United Kingdom and the Netherlands are the major producers of natural gas.
-Natural gas is found with petroleum deposits and is released when crude oil is brought to the surface.
+Natural gas is found in petroleum deposits and is released when crude oil is brought to the surface.
 It is used as a domestic and industrial fuel.

-(a) In rural areas – coal, solar energy, bio-gas and firewood can be used as sources of energy.
+(a) In rural areas – coal, solar energy, bio-gas, and firewood can be used as sources of energy.

-(b) In Coastal areas – wind power, petroleum and tidal power can be used.
+(b) In coastal areas – wind power, petroleum and tidal power can be used.

 (v) Give five ways in which you can save energy at home.